mpostils99/Pebona/README.md

 Concepts developed in this project:
 - Use of box model attributes.
 - Use of all kind of selectors.
-- Use animations, transformations, opacity and shadow.
+- Use of animations, transformations, opacity and shadow.
-- Use flex and grid.
+- Use of flex and grid.
+- Use of Node.js